Discontinuous collocation methods and gravitational self-force applications: Summary and applications

-For pseudospectral discretizations, a mapping devised by Kosloff and Tal-Ezer to improve stability of the Chebyshev collocation scheme \cite{Kosloff1993} and the accuracy of higher derivatives \cite{Costa2000,Don1997}, can also be employed in conjunction with Eq.~\eqref{fnderivativeapprox2} in method-of-lines implementations to evolve discontinuous solutions.
+For pseudospectral discretizations, a mapping devised by Kosloff and Tal-Ezer to improve stability of the Chebyshev collocation scheme \cite{Kosloff1993} and the accuracy of higher derivatives \cite{Costa2000,Don1997}, can also be employed in conjunction with Eq.~(\ref{fnderivativeapprox2}) in method-of-lines implementations to evolve discontinuous solutions.

-In problems where the grid values of the function derivatives are available, in addition to their jumps at the discontinuity, Eqs.~\eqref{PolyNConds2} can be complemented by conditions on the derivatives at the same nodes.
-Together with Eq.~\eqref{fmJ0conditions2}, this will yield generalizations of Hermite \cite{hermite1878} and Birkhoff \cite{Birkhoff1906} interpolation to discontinuous problems.
+In problems where the grid values of the function derivatives are known during evolution (in addition to their jumps at the discontinuity), Eqs.~(\ref{PolyNConds2}) can be complemented by conditions on the derivatives at the same nodes.
+Together with Eq.~(\ref{fmJ0conditions2}), this will yield generalizations of Hermite \cite{hermite1878} and Birkhoff \cite{Birkhoff1906} interpolation to discontinuous problems.
+This can be very useful for increasing the order of our discontinuous time integrator, as will be shown in a companion paper.

-As a final remark, we note that extension of the present technique to higher dimension is technically possible.
-However, for separable multi-dimensional problems discretized on tensor-product grids, the present method can be applied directly.
+As a final remark, we note that extension of the present technique to higher spatial dimension is technically possible, by replacing Eq.~\eqref{gjofx2} with a multi-dimensional Taylor expansion.
+Although such an expansion would in principle work, the number of mixed derivative jump terms would increase very rapidly with the order $M$ of the method, which making it prohibitive to go to very high order.
+However, for separable problems, mixed derivative jump terms are absent.
+For instance, a (spin-weighted) spherical harmonic expansion can be used to eliminate the angular terms in the Teukolsky \cite{Csukas2019kcb,Dolan2013,Racz2011} or Regge-Wheeler-Zerilli \cite{Field2009,Field:2010xn} equations and reduce them to 1+1 equations with radial and time dependence only.
+We thus believe that our method is well-suited to near-separable problems on tensor-product grids \cite{2020Wolfram,knapp2008method}.

+Some of these ideas are currently being implemented in a numerical scheme where the metric perturbation is reconstructed in the time domain, by directly evolving a sourced Teukolsky equation satisfied by the Hertz potential \cite{Giudice2015}.